SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Results

 Although our main pipeline estimates one parameter per MLP model (multi-variate MLP is also straightforward, though we did not explore it in this paper), we also experimented with SBI variants that estimate either one or all parameters jointly.
 While overall performance was similar, joint estimation, especially with SBI, better captures parameter degeneracies.
 An example of inferred chemical abundances with SBI is shown in Appendix~\ref{sec:pred_more}, Figure~\ref{fig:results_lrs_abundance}.

-Overall, our method compares favorably to previous work \citep{2019ApJS..245...34X, 2023MNRAS.521.6354L, 2023ApJS..266...40W, 2025arXiv250602763Z,2025ApJS..278...41Z}.
+In general, our method compares favorably with previous work \citep{2019ApJS..245...34X, 2023MNRAS.521.6354L, 2023ApJS..266...40W, 2025arXiv250602763Z,2025ApJS..278...41Z}.
 Compared with the other data-driven methods listed, our approach generally requires fewer labeled training samples (typically$<$90,000) and minimal hyperparameter tuning, as we adopt a unified architecture for all downstream models.
 Relative to physics-driven methods such as template fitting or forward modeling, our model does not require synthetic spectral templates or explicit physical modeling at inference time.
 This design, combined with diverse training data, enables applicability across a wide range of stellar types and delivers fast predictions once trained.
-While our method avoids physical modeling during inference, its effectiveness still depends on high-quality labels, all of which are ultimately derived from physics-based modeling approaches.
+Although our method avoids physical modeling during inference, its effectiveness still depends on high-quality labels, all of which are ultimately derived from physics-based modeling approaches.
 These characteristics make our method both efficient and broadly applicable in practice.
-However, direct comparison with previous literature remains challenging due to differences in test set composition.
-For instance, our iron abundance test set extends down to [Fe/H]~$\sim -4$, increasing the difficulty of achieving overall low scatter or high $R^2$.
+However, direct comparison with previous literature remains challenging due to differences in the composition of the test set.
+For example, our iron abundance test set extends to [Fe/H]~$\sim -4$, increasing the difficulty of achieving a general low scatter or a high $R^2$.